Michelle Kwan: Other activities

-Scholastic published an autobiography by Kwan in 1998, titled Heart of a Champion, which is now in its sixth printing.
+Scholastic published an autobiography by Kwan in 1998, titled Heart of a Champion, which is now in its sixth printing as of 2006.

 In 1999, Kwan signed with Disney Publishing Worldwide for an 8-book deal which included an inspirational book for children titled, The Winning Attitude: What it Takes to be a Champion, as well as a series of fictional skating books inspired by Kwan and written by Nola Thacker called "Michelle Kwan presents Skating Dreams".

+Kwan voiced the food vendor in Disney's Mulan II which was released in 2004.

 In 2005, Kwan's family opened the EastWest Ice Palace in Artesia, California.
 The ice rink houses many of her skating medals and memorabilia.

 In January 2009, Kwan was appointed a member of the President's Council on Physical Fitness and Sports by George W. Bush, a role which she had continued into the Obama administration.

 Kwan has been a longtime supporter of the Special Olympics, taking part in "unified sports" events that bring together athletes with and without intellectual disabilities.
 In 2011, she was added to the board of directors for the Special Olympics.